-13.4 Due to the nature of the equations involved, the accuracy of the resultant flexural stress depends on the accuracy of the measured variables such as load, span, specimen width, and thickness.
+- 13.1 The precision and bias of the procedure of these test methods for measuring breaking loads and flexural strength of block-type thermal insulation is under investigation by a task group of C 16.32.
+No information can be presented on bias and precision of the procedure at this time because the interlaboratory round robin has not been completed. - 13.2 Due to the nature of the equations involved, the accuracy of the resultant flexural stress depends on the accuracy of the measured variables such as load, span, specimen width, and thickness.
 For example, a variance or uncertainty of 2 % in each of these measured variables will lead to a variance of 4.5 % in the apparent flexural strength.
-If increased accuracy is necessary, then the accuracy of the dimensional measurements of the specimen given in 10.1.1 shall be increased.
+If increased accuracy is desired or necessary, then the accuracy of the dimensional measurements of the specimen given in 10.1.1 should be increased.